<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 To calculate net revenue in a subscription-based revenue model every month, you can use the following formula:

-[(customers subscribing to your services) x (subscription fee of every customer)] - total direct customer cost
+[(Customers subscribing to your services) x (Subscription fee of every customer)] - Total direct customer cost

 2. How does a B2B subscription revenue model function?

 Generally, B2B subscription revenue models are based on customers subscribing to your services for a recurring cost every month/year.
+They get to use your product or services for a specified period and pay for it either monthly, quarterly, or annually.

-3. What is a subscription-based revenue model?
+3. What is a subscription revenue model template?

 4. What are the three essential steps critical in developing a subscription-based revenue model?